Deduplication

 • Scalable performance.
 Druva’s deduplication locates and deletes duplicate data far beyond a single user, scaling across multiple devices and users.

-Discover Druva's innovative products to optimize data storage, improve network performance, and accelerate backup on the deduplication page of the website.
+Discover Druva's innovative products to optimize data storage, improve network performance, and accelerate backup on our data deduplication solution page.

 Related terms